 Loss of turtles could occur by means of broken eggs resulting from sand compaction after beach nourishment.
 Such an event is expected to be unlikely because the dredged material grain sizes are expected to match existing beach sand sufficiently to avoid major compaction problems.
-Any escarpments in excess of 18 inches extending for more than 100 feet and exceeding 500 cone penetrometer index units (cpu) would be mechanically leveled to the natural beach contour for three consecutive turtle nesting seasons following renourishment.
-Only areas of compaction greater than 500 cpu and greater than 18 inches high by 100 feet long need to be mechanically leveled.
-Escarpments that are not compacted should not be mechanically leveled regardless of their size as they do not present a problem to sea turtles.
+Any escarpments in excess of 18 inches extending for more than 100 feet would be mechanically leveled to the natural beach contour for four consecutive turtle nesting seasons following renourishment.
+Escarpments occurring outside the template of the project will not be leveled.
 Direct impacts to nesting and hatching sea turtles will be avoided by project construction outside of the turtle nesting season.
 The proposed construction window is between November 2015 and 30 April 2016 in order to avoid impacts to nesting and hatching sea turtles, larval fish, macroinvertebrate, and shrimp species.
-Between 1999 and 2007, the latest recorded hatching date was September 20.
+Between 1999 and 2013, the latest recorded hatching date was September 24.